-- 3.2.1 Individuals who are not already identified as Participants under Rule 3.1 and who are registered for and/or participating in events that are designated by each Sport Organization, and as authorized by the CCES, may be subject to the terms of the UCCMS and CSSP while participating at such events.
-Any such individuals will agree (or otherwise consent) to the application of the UCCMS and CSSP as part of the event registration process.
-Such individuals may include: - any Athlete who competes at a National Championship, or any other nationallevel event, or who is otherwise a member of a team participating in a nationallevel multi-sport event under the authority of a Sport Organization; - b) any Athlete who competes for Canada at the international level; - c) any Athlete Support Personnel who participates at a National Championship, or any other national-level event, or is otherwise part of a team participating in a national-level multi-sport event under the authority of a Sport Organization; - d) any Athlete Support Personnel who is part of a team participating for Canada at the international level; or - e) any other individual that the Sport Organization considers should be subject to the CSSP.7 - 3.2.2 For such individuals, the CSSP shall only apply for the duration of their participation in the designated events.
+- 3.2.1 Individuals who are not already identified as Participants under Rule 3.1 and who are registered for and/or participating in events that are designated inby each Sport Organization's Adoption Contract are Organization, and as authorized by the CCES, may be subject to the terms of the UCCMS and CSSP while participating at those designated such events and.
+Any such individuals will provide written agree (or otherwise consent) to the application of the UCCMS and CSSP as part of the event registration process.
+Such individuals may include: - a) any Athlete who competes at a National Championship, or any other national-level event, or who is otherwise a member of a team participating in a national-level multi-sport event under the authority of a Sport Organization; - b) any Athlete who competes for Canada at the international level; - any Athlete Support Personnel who participates at a National Championship, or any other national-level event, or is otherwise part of a team participating in a national-level multi-sport event under the authority of a Sport Organization; - d) any Athlete Support Personnel who is part of a team participating for Canada at the international level-; or - e) any other individual that the Sport Organization considers should be subject to the CSSP.
+7- - 3.2.2 For such individuals, the CSSP shall only apply for the duration of their participation in the designated events.